Travelers Rest, South Carolina

-Travelers Rest is a city in Greenville County, South Carolina.
+Travelers Rest is a city in Greenville County, South Carolina, United States.
 Its population was 7,788 at the 2020 census.
-It is part of the Greenville-Mauldin-Easley Metropolitan Statistical Area.
-Travelers Rest, the northernmost city in Greenville County, is located 10 miles north of Greenville and around 20 miles south of the North Carolina border.
-The town was founded by J.W.
-Donaldson, of the famed J.W.
-Donaldson & Sons Bloodstock cattle empire.
+The city is located 10 mi north of Greenville and around 20 mi south of the North Carolina border, and is part of Upstate South Carolina.

+Travelers Rest was founded by J.W.
+Donaldson, founder of a bloodstock cattle empire.
 Initially built as a reprieve for his oxen and coach herd, the family eventually did yoke and axle repair for settlers headed out on the Oregon Trail.
-Later, the Dry Goods Warehouse became the start to the Swamp Rabbitfoot Trail.
-Furman University, a private liberal-arts university, was annexed into the city limits of Travelers Rest in April 2018 and North Greenville University, a private Christian institution, is located in nearby Tigerville.
+Later, the Dry Goods Warehouse became the start to the Swamp Rabbit Trail.
+The campus of Furman University, a private liberal arts university, was annexed into the city limits of Travelers Rest in 2018.

 History

-In 1794, the South Carolina General Assembly appropriated $2,000 to construct a wagon road from Greenville, SC, north into the Blue Ridge Mountains, through Asheville, North Carolina, ending in East Tennessee.
+In 1794, the South Carolina General Assembly appropriated $2,000 to construct a wagon road from Greenville north into the Blue Ridge Mountains, through Asheville, North Carolina, and ending in East Tennessee.
 This road, once fully completed in the mid-1850's, was full of wagon traffic.
 For those going north into the mountains from the coast through Greenville, Travelers Rest was the first well-equipped stop to prepare for the several thousand-foot climb ahead of them.
 Travelers Rest was most recently incorporated as a city in 1959, although there was an 1891 incorporation that expired.
 While unincorporated, most of the area was known as Bates Township during the 19th and early 20th centuries.

 The John H. Goodwin House and George Salmon House are listed on the National Register of Historic Places.
 American Revolutionary heroine Dicey Langston's home, now site of a historical marker, is located just north of the city proper.

-Transportation

-U.S. Route 276-N enters connects Downtown Greenville with the city and becomes Travelers Rest's Main Street before heading northwest past Caesar's Head State Park, and into North Carolina to Brevard, NC.
-U.S. Route 25-N, enters the city from West Greenville, then turns north into the Blue Ridge Mountains, connecting to Asheville, NC, 54 miles away.
+Geography

 As of the 2010 census, the city had a total area of 11.8 sqkm, of which 0.06 sqkm, or 0.54%, were water.